 - Fluxx is a game about constant change.

 - Begin by following the Basic Rules.

-- Each player starts with a hand of 3 cards.
+- Each player starts with a hand of 3 cards

 - On your turn, draw 1 card, play 1 card.

-- New Rules take effect as soon as you play them. - Collect Keepers to match the Goal and you win!
+Collect Keepers to match the Goal and you win!